argoproj-labs/terraform-provider-argocd/docs/resources/application_set.md

 - `path_param_prefix` (String) Prefix for all path-related parameter names.
 - `revision` (String) Revision of the source repository to use.
 - `template` (Block List, Max: 1) Generator template.
 Used to override the values of the spec-level template. (see [below for nested schema](#nestedblock--spec--generator--git--template))
+- `values` (Map of String) Arbitrary string key-value pairs to pass to the template via the values field of the git generator.

 <a id="nestedblock--spec--generator--git--directory"></a>
 ### Nested Schema for `spec.generator.git.directory`